The good business of good design: the art and science behind Cedar’s next-gen patient-first UI

 The boon here is that by providing an experience that is good for patients, Cedar’s clients–who have offered a critical healthcare service–are also benefiting.
 Connecting the incentives between patient and provider is what ultimately offers the win-win and I see the direct connection between what we design at Cedar and the outcomes that follow.

 Want to see the updated look and feel of Cedar’s UI?
 Stay tuned for the launch in early 2020.
-To stay informed on the trends patients most want from product design, download the 2019 Healthcare Consumer Experience Study.
+To stay informed on the trends patients most want from product design, download the 2019 Healthcare consumer study.

 Mu-Hwa Kuo is a Senior Visual Designer at Cedar where she is leading the charge on creating a design system.
 Previously at American Express and Cloudberry Creative, she believes that anyone can make complex concepts feel both simple and intuitive using strategic design.
 She thinks the west coast is the best coast, but New York has its charms.